CypheronLabs/Cypheron-core/docs/README.md

 **Security Questions?** Read the [Security Documentation](security/)

-## What is PQ-Core?
+## What is Cypheron-Core?

-PQ-Core is a comprehensive REST API that provides access to standardized post-quantum cryptographic algorithms.
+Cypheron-Core is a comprehensive REST API that provides access to standardized post-quantum cryptographic algorithms.
 It offers:

 - **Key Encapsulation Mechanisms (KEM)**: Kyber family algorithms
 - **Digital Signatures**: Dilithium, Falcon, and SPHINCS+ families